 The truly unique beauty of the WordPress platform is the sheer volume of plugins written and made available by users and coders worldwide.
 Calendar of events?
 There’s a plugin for that.
 Calculate mortgage rates on your site?
 There’s a plugin for that, too.
 You name it.
 These plug-ins save hundreds of hours in custom-coding and serve to expand the functionality of a website.

-This is why we always recommend SteerPoint’s low cost maintenance packages to take the worry out of updates, back-ups and figuring out why one or more features of the site is not functioning properly.
-Finding the offending code can sometimes be a time-consuming mystery and will likely be beyond the skill-set of our clients and their staffs.
+This is why we always recommend SteerPoint’s low-cost maintenance packages to take the worry out of updates, back-ups, and figuring out why one or more features of the site are not functioning properly.
+Finding the offending code can sometimes be a time-consuming mystery and will likely be beyond the skill-set of our clients and their staff.

-We think it is a prudent insurance policy to keep your site tip-top 24/7.
+We think it is a prudent insurance policy to keep your site tip-top 24/7, specifically with WordPress maintenance.
 Contact us, and we can walk you through the process and explain the various benefit levels.